St Kilda Pier Redevelopment

 FAQs

-What will the penguin viewing be like?
+When will the penguin viewing boardwalk be opened in the evening?